fionayyc/last-centurion/crew/seraphim.md

 - **Sexuality:** Open, fluid, and in control.
 She flirts for fun, seduces with strategy, and loves rarely, but deeply.

 ---

+🔬 Species Classification – Velari (Felis Sapiens)
+Skin: Smooth, warm to the touch, free of fur.
+Naturally exudes faint pheromones when aroused or emotionally stimulated

+Ears: Triangular feline ears atop her head—expressive and sensitive to sound and touch

+Eyes: Heterochromatic – one eye violet, the other emerald green; catlike slit pupils, responsive to light and emotion

+Teeth: Slightly elongated canines—visible only when she smiles too wide or bares her teeth in combat or passion

+Tail: Long, whip-like, responsive to mood—occasionally used for balance or expression

+Unique Trait: Keeps her pubic hair meticulously trimmed into the shape of a paw print, a flirtatious signature and display of pride in her body

+Height: 5’8" — Sleek, toned, muscular in all the right ways.
+She’s athletic and voluptuous, designed for both pleasure and precision

+🩱 Attire & Presence
+On-Ship / Off-Duty Attire:
+Prefers nudity—confidently prowls the halls naked unless tact or danger demand otherwise

+Uses her body to tease, unsettle, and command attention.
+She considers clothing a political statement, and she rarely makes the same one twice

+When dressed casually:

+Razorback crop tank (minimalist, tight)

+Skin-tight spandex shorts, clinging to her form like a second skin

+Always barefoot unless leaving the ship—her claws are more than enough

+Battle Attire:
+Sleek, tactical bodysuit with flexible plating

+Strategically designed to allow maximum movement with minimum coverage—often adorned with magnetic holsters, tech blades, and compact tools

+Despite her beauty, she’s never underestimated twice

+💋 Behavior & Persona
+Fully aware of the power her body holds—uses it with surgical precision

+Alternates between provocative tease and deadly professional at will

+Her sexual confidence is a weapon—she seduces, confuses, and manipulates effortlessly

+Believes that “truth is skin-deep,” and in showing her crew who she is—all of her

 ## 🤝 Relationships On Board